mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

     * Whites think that the neighborhood has stayed about the same, meaning that theories of defended neighborhood or whites likely to think the neighborhood is deteriorating are "left behind"
     * People of color think that their neighborhoods have improved
 * Calls for a new model for approaching multiracial neighborhoods that is not based on racial animosity, but mutual tolerance
+    * Importance of boundaries, especially "fuzzy" boundaries might not apply in the case of multiracial integration?
 * *Practical implications:* Beyond the theoretical importance to sociological conceptions of race and place, neighborhood satisfaction *within* multiracial neighborhoods has practical implications
     * Confirms demographic evidence that whites are not fleeing integrated neighborhoods, but will require continuing to attract white residents so that they do not simply age out of the neighborhood
     * Offers opportunity to market multiracial neighborhoods to area residents of all races and promote more equal level of satisfaction.
 Knowing that white residents of multiracial neighborhoods are overwhelmingly satisfied can help in this effort